peshmerge/invitation-codes-gravityforms-add-on/readme.txt

 1. Upload the plugin folder to your /wp-content/plugins/ folder.
 2. Go to the **Plugins** page and activate the plugin.
-3. Create a GrvityForm form and go the edit page.
+3. Create a GravityForm form and go the edit page.
 4. Within the Advanced Fields section in the editor, select "Invitation Code".
 5. In the General tab of the Field Settings fill in the Invitation Code you want.
 6. In the Appearance tab of the Field Settings, you can specify the